adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 In a totally unreleastic, distilled, Waterfall version of an example development process, you could summarise the relationship as follows:

-1. Business is the slave to the user
+1. Business supports the User
-2. Product (and UX design) is slave to the Business
+2. Product supports the Business
-3. Test Automation is slave to the Product
+3. Test Automation supports the Product
-4. Front-end is slave to the Test Automation (in the form of Acceptance tests perhaps)
+4. Front-end supports the Test Automation (in the form of Acceptance tests perhaps)
-5. Backend is slave to the Front-end
+5. Backend supports the Front-end
-6. APIs are slave to the Backend
+6. APIs support the Backend

-...and so it continues until you have struck the very center of the earth, where you will find the lowest level component that is bearly recogniseable as even a thing, and it has zero dependencies.
+...and so it continues until you have struck the very center of the earth, where you will find the lowest level component that is barely recogniseable as even a thing, and it has zero dependencies.

 From an application perspective, the most outer edge starts with Front-end.
 Every problem that needs solving can be either achieved on the Front-end or pushed back down to the level below.
 If you're not building a static website, then you're building a dynamic website.
 And if you're building a dynamic website, the HTML needs to contain content that resides elsewhere.
-This could be an API, database, file store, cookies, etc. I personally don't (need to) care too much where it comes from, it's not my concern.
+This could be an API, database, file store, cookies, etc. It is not a major concern about how these components work.

 So we put this information in what industry lingo calls, a *View Model* - a Model that is appropriately designed to populate the View.
 I don't wish to have complex, business logic in my Views, which is why Logic-less templating has become popular, as an answer on Stackoverflow indicates [[0](#ref0)]:

 > In the old JSP days, it was very common to have JSP files sprinkled with Java code, which made refactoring much harder, since you had your code scattered.